pabloabap/selenium_exercise/README.md

     Description:
         You have a dinner with some friends in your house tomorrow.
 You created a list of products that you need to prepare it and now is the moment to buy it online.
-        From "purchase_list.csv" file which contain the category, the product and the amount of product to buy add all the products to the cart and extract its name, unit price, total price of each product and total price of the purchase.
+        From "purchase_list.csv" file which contain category, product and amount of product to buy, add all products to the cart and extract their name, unit price, total price of each product and total price of the purchase.
 Export these details to a file named "purchase_ticket.txt".
     ________________________________________________________________________________________________________________________
         **IMPORTANT**:
-        - The product selected must have the cheapest unit price of its section.
+        - Selected product must have the cheapest unit price of its section.
         - Use time.sleep function to create a delay between some actions.
 It would happen that you want to access an element before it is charged and the program breaks
         - VPN would cause interferences with the webdrive, please try to execute the program without it